P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/content/posts/reversing/pma/Lab20-01/index.md

     class="mx-auto"
 >}}

 This method is pretty straightforward.
 It just calls the `urlmon::URLDownloadToFileA` passing the attribute `url` as the parameter.
+So to answer the question three, in simple terms, *this binary downloads a second-stage payload and saves it in the `C:\` system directory*.

 ## The reversed code